Mikko's code blog

 • Keep a group of students next to each other (They really should be next to each other, not just close.
 E.g. you’d like one student to help the other.)

-• Keep selected students in back of the room
+• Keep selected students in the back of the room

-There can be multiple group instances of the same type, and a student can be in zero, one or multiple groups.
+Multiple group instances of the same type can exist, and a student can be in zero, one, or multiple groups.

 Implementation problems